 Get lost in a 1,000sq.m. labyrinth garden and try to find an escape as quick as you can.
 It is a lot of fun as you argue over which path to take and run into the leafy dead ends!
 Designed by acclaimed maze designer Adrian Fisher.
 His company has been responsible for over 600 mazees around the world.
 You can add it on to a visit to the Upside Down House, located on the same property, for a family-friendly activity suitable for all ages.
 If you need a refreshment after your time in the maze, head to the on-site cafe where you can buy some drinks and snacks and relax at a shaded outdoor table.

 4. Bike and kayak in the rural Phuket

 Roam through Phuket countryside by bike and kayak is a sustainable activity and will enhance your experience.
 On the northeastern side lies a village where the pace of life is slow.
 Cycling around rural Phuket, you will discover how local inhabitants have lived here for generations.
-On your bike, you will discover various rubber trees and pineapple plantations and see how the locals go about their daily lives.
+On your bike, you will discover various rubber trees and pineapple plantations.
+You will also see how the locals go about their daily lives.
 Hop on your kayak and paddle your way through the lush mangroves.
 If you are lucky, you will be able to spot tiny red crabs crawling on the roots.
-ROAR Adventures

 5. Cycling around Phuket